david-macmahon/BLDistributedDataProducts.jl/README.md

 compute nodes to do most of the work.
 The `GBT.setupworkers` function can be used to start worker processes (referred to as *workers*) on some or, by default, all of the GBT compute nodes.
 The main process communicates with the worker processes via `ssh`.
-The user much have their `ssh` configuration setup for passphraseless ssh access to the compute nodes from the host running the main process.
+The user must have their `ssh` configuration setup for passphraseless ssh access to the compute nodes from the host running the main process.